Clelia-M/codequiz/README.md

 # ❓Javascript Code Quiz Application
 This is a timed, multiple-choice coding quiz on Javascript fundamentals that can keep track of high scores and quiz-takers' initials.
-This application uses Javascript for the logic and HTML and CSS for the layout and styling. the questions are store in a separate Javascript file, and the high scores are stored in the local storage of the browser.
+This application uses Javascript for the logic and HTML and CSS for the layout and styling.
+The questions are store in a separate Javascript file, and the high scores are stored in the local storage of the browser.

+The Javascript code uses functions and event listeners to handle user interactions and update the content on the screen.
+It also uses the local storage to store the high scores.

 It has been created by modifying a given HTML and CSS starter code and it is the challenge for week 6 of the Front-End Development bootcamp.

 ## Table of Contents
 - [Scope](#scope-of-project)